COVID mask disputes make for rocky start of school year

 “I pray we’re close to the peak, I really do.
 I haven’t seen any evidence in our data that suggests we’re close,” Dr. Joe Kanter, the state’s chief public health officer, told lawmakers Monday.

 The city of New Orleans started Monday requiring that people entering restaurants, bars, gyms and other indoor facilities be vaccinated or have a recent negative test for the coronavirus.
+In Rhode Island, Providence announced a mask mandate inside municipal buildings starting Tuesday and will require most city employees to be fully vaccinated by Oct.
+1. Those unvaccinated by then will undergo weekly testing.

 New York City prepared to require proof of COVID vaccinations starting Tuesday for anyone dining indoors at restaurants, working out at a gym or attending indoor performances.
 Enforcement of the requirement begins Sept.
 13.

-“Just buy into this because it’s going to work for all of us is going to make us all safer,” Mayor Bill de Blasio said in a press conference Monday.
+“Just buy into this because it’s going to work for all of us is going to make us all safer,” Mayor Bill de Blasio said Monday.

 —-

-Associated Press writers Adam Causey in Dallas, Jacques Billeaud in Phoenix, Jocelyn Gecker in San Francisco, Michelle Liu in Columbia, South Carolina, Melinda Deslatte in Baton Rouge, Louisiana, Leah Willingham in Jackson, Mississippi and Bobby Caina Calvan in New York City contributed to this report.
+Associated Press writers Adam Causey in Dallas, Juan Lozano in Houston, Jacques Billeaud in Phoenix, Jocelyn Gecker in San Francisco, Michelle Liu in Columbia, South Carolina, Melinda Deslatte in Baton Rouge, Louisiana, Leah Willingham in Jackson, Mississippi, Adrian Sanz in Memphis, Tennessee and Bobby Caina Calvan in New York City contributed to this report.